AllenAJ/Inout6.0/README.md

 # Inout6.0
-Making a game using Matic network.
+Making a game using Marlin network.